bigsby-exe/ShiftingSands/docs/People/NPCs/Neutral/Reqor Iscalion.md

-Reqor Iscalion's tomb was found in [[Tatu Burial Ground]] most likely a relative of [[Rithra Iscalion]] but we don't know
+Reqor Iscalion's tomb was found in [[Tatu Burial Ground]] most likely a relative of [[Rithra Iscalion]] but we don't know Next to his tomb we found an unmarked grave that led us to [[Vault of Rithra Iscalion]]